joshuagrisham/galaxy-book2-pro-linux/readme.md

 - Turn off Bluetooth if you do not need to regularly use it.
 - Install `powertop` and then run both `powertop --auto-tune` and `powertop --calibrate` (note that calibration does take some time and does funny stuff with the screen brightness!).
-- Either in Windows or in the BIOS turn on the setting which stops charging at around ~80-85%
+- Either in the Windows Samsung app or in the BIOS turn on the setting which stops charging at around 85%
-- Charge when battery gets near 20%
+- Charge when battery gets near 20%, and remove the cable once it stops at 85%